struct78/iot-pool-temperature-sensor/README.md

 ## How to install
 The first step is to clone this repository, and update `config.json` with the domain name you want to use.
-Sorry, you can't use `canwegointhepool.com`, it's already taken!
+We've used `canwegointhepool.com`.

 ## Infrastructure
-The sensor is backed by AWS, which collects temperature readings in a database and serves the web app.
+The platform is built on AWS, which collects temperature readings in a database and serves the web app.
 The CDK project includes:

 - Route 53
 - Cloudfront